mijess4/Cybersecurity-ELK-Stack-Project/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly available, in addition to restricting access to the network.
 - Load balancers sit between the clients and servers providing additional layers of security and enhancing performance.
-Load balancers intelligently distribute incoming traffic among the servers while also detecting and droping Distributed Denial-of-Service (DDoS) attacks before it gets to the website.
+Load balancers intelligently distribute incoming traffic among the servers while also detecting and droping Distributed Denial-of-Service (DDoS) attacks before it gets to the website; thus ensuring availability.
   A jump box offers the benefit of secure remote access to the network as it set up with very resticted access and no returning Internet access for any protocol.
-The jump box has a single purpose as an SSH gateway, only one path in via SSH which requires a key thus adding another layer of security.
+The jump box has a single purpose as an SSH gateway, only one path in via SSH which requires a key; this drastically reduces chances of a brute force attack.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the log files and system performance.
 - Filebeat monitors the log files or specifed locatins, collects log events, and forwads them to Elasticsearch or Logstash for indexing.